+They’re legit.
 According to the Better Business Bureau (BBB), Account Control Technology, Inc. is a legitimate collection agency founded in 1990 and incorporated in 1993.
-ACT is listed as a collection agency and collection system provider with an estimated staff of 650 people.
+ACT is listed as a collection agency.
 ACT maintains an alternate website at www.accountcontrolcomplaint.com.
-Buzzfile estimates ACT’s annual revenue at $228.1 million and a staff size across all locations estimated at 3,668.
+Buzzfile estimates Account Control Technology’s annual revenue at $321,089 and a staff size of 3 at its headquarters.

 According to its website, Account Control Technology “mission is to improve the long-term financial well-being of clients, consumers and employees.”
 ACT is “fully licensed in all 50 states and complies with all state laws and regulations.”
 Furthermore, as “a government contractor, the company maintains the highest data security standards.”

 Account Control Technology’s third-party debt collection division combines “innovative technology, top-tier data security, four-level quality assurance, stringent compliance, intensive agent training, and a consultative collections approach to deliver optimal results – whether on first, second or third placement levels.”
 Their collection services include post charge-off collections; letter services; quality assurance and compliance; cutting-edge voice analytics software; a top-of-the-line collection management system; and extensive skip tracing resources.
 ACT’s ARM division offers first-party billing and accounts receivable management; business process outsourcing; call center services; default prevention; and portfolio management.

 Account Control Technology offers their suite of collection services to consumer lenders in the auto, banking, credit union, credit card, retail, mortgage, recreational vehicle, heavy equipment, and specialty asset industries.
 In addition, ACT collects consumer debt for education, healthcare, telecom/cable, utility, and government providers.
 ACT also offers commercial and business-to-business collections.